Mike & Amy's Story

 Usually, livers for transplantation are obtained from people who have died and have given permission for their organs to be donated.
 However, there are not enough of these donors available.
-Due to the organ shortage, Mike is now on a waiting list.
-In California the wait time is the longest in the United States and some patients do not survive the wait.
-The solution for Mike is a Living Donor transplant.
+The solution for Mike was a Living Liver Donor transplant.

-The best alternative is a living donor transplant where a piece of a donor’s liver is surgically removed from a live donor and transplanted into a recipient.
+A living donor transplant occurs when a piece of a donor’s liver is surgically removed and the graft is transplanted into the recipient.
 Living donor transplantation is possible because a healthy liver has the ability to regenerate.
-In fact, the Doctors will tell you that it only takes about 8 weeks for the donor’s liver to return to its original size, which, of course, is a miracle.
-If Mike were lucky enough to receive a living donor transplant he would then be able to return to a normal, healthy life.
+In fact, the Doctors will tell you that it only takes about 8 weeks for the donor’s liver to return to its original function & size, which, of course, is a miracle.
+Mike was lucky enough that his living Angel Amy gave a piece of her liver so Mike could receive a living donor transplantation.
+He is on the road to return to a normal, healthy life.

-Donation surgery is major surgery which will require a four to six week recovery period, after which the donor will lead a normal life.
+As Amy can attest, donation surgery is major surgery which will require a four to six week recovery period, after which the donor will lead a normal life.
 However, the surgery is not something that should be undertaken lightly or without full knowledge of the procedure and its risks.
-Mike is under the care of the Liver Transplant team at the University of California San Francisco (UCSF), one of the premier transplant centers in the world.
-This is where the donation surgery would be done and the follow up care for both the donor and recipient will be provided.
-All costs for the surgery for both the donor and the recipient will be covered by Michael’s insurance.
+Thankfully we have the University of California San Francisco (UCSF), one of the premier transplant centers in the world right in our backyard.
+This is where Amy & Mike's surgery was performed and the follow up care for both the donor and recipient is provided.
+All costs for the surgery for both the donor and the recipient is covered by the recipient's insurance.

 Unfortunately, not everyone can qualify as a donor.
-In Mike’s case you must have Type A or O blood (either positive or negative), be of relatively normal weight (a BMI 32 or under), and be between the ages of 18 and 65 years old.
-The donor will have a separate team of healthcare professionals to evaluate them as a living donor.
+The donor has to be be either a blood type match or type O blood, be of relatively normal weight (a BMI 32 or under), and be between the ages of 18 and 65 years old.
+The donor has a separate team of healthcare professionals to evaluate them as a living donor.
 Their job is to help you understand the potential risks and benefits and look out for your best interests.
-Everyone in Mike’s family, including his wife, has been evaluated and none of us are acceptable donors.
+Everyone in Mike’s family, including his wife, were evaluated and none of us are acceptable donors.

-Mike's need is urgent and this is why I am reaching out to anyone who might be able to help.
-As I said at the outset, this is a big “Ask” and I know many of you will not be in a position to help.
-But if you could spread this message around in any manner possible to your friends, family, online acquaintances, we might just find the Angel we are searching for.
-Just the fact that you have taken the time to read Mike’s story makes us grateful, and we maintain faith in the living proof of goodness in the world.
+If you could spread this message around in any manner possible to your friends, family, online acquaintances, you may be able to save a life.
+Just the fact that you have taken the time to read Mike’s story makes us grateful, and we maintain the belief that there is goodness in this world.